kirisky/benchmarks-game/CONTRIBUTING.md

 You will probably come across people saying that the programs are not idiomatic ("enough").
 So read the [description](https://benchmarksgame-team.pages.debian.net/benchmarksgame/description/summary.html) and write your own idiomatic program, without programming tricks.

-Please use code comments to demonstrate that the algorithm is comparable to programs that are currenly shown, and matches the provided description.
+Please use code comments to demonstrate that the algorithm is comparable to programs that are currently shown, and matches the provided description.

 Test your program!